- Home

 What is Ohm's Law in Physics?

-The relationship stating that voltage across a conductor equals the current through it multiplied by its resistance.
+The fundamental relationship stating that the voltage (V) across an ohmic conductor equals the current (I) flowing through it multiplied by its resistance (R).

-Why is Ohm's Law important?
+What is the Ohm's Law formula?